 The good news is that a new economics is possible, and we can all build it together.
 Corporations are an important part of the solution.

 Many CEOs and company owners have realized that the way this is going it is not sustainable, neither for society in general nor for themselves and their companies, and they have started to react.
-Last summer, 181 CEOs of some of the most important companies in the US signed the Statement on the Purpose of a Corporation, whereby they distanced themselves from the doctrine of profit maximization for shareholders only, to embrace the idea that their corporations are committed to all their stakeholders: consumers, employees, suppliers, society as a whole and, of course, the shareholders and owners of the company.
+Last summer, 181 CEOs of some of the most important companies in the US signed the Statement on the Purpose of a Corporation, whereby they distanced themselves from the doctrine of profit maximisation for shareholders only to embrace the idea that their corporations are committed to all their stakeholders: consumers, employees, suppliers, society as a whole and, of course, the shareholders and owners of the company.